MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-manage.md

 Enterprise IoT security improves the monitoring and protection of the IoT devices in your network, such as printers, smart TVs, Voice over Internet Protocol (VoIP) devices, conferencing systems and purpose-built, proprietary devices.

-When enterprise IoT is activated, the added security value of alerts, recommendations, and vulnerabilities are shown in the Defender portal.
+When enterprise IoT is activated, the data for alerts, recommendations, and vulnerabilities is shown in the Microsoft Defender portal.

-## View enterprise IoT added security value in the Microsoft Defender portal
+## View enterprise IoT data in the Defender portal

-To view enterprise IoT security value:
+To view enterprise IoT security data:

 1. In [Microsoft Defender portal](https://security.microsoft.com/), select **Assets** > **Devices** to open the **Device inventory** page.